kadze009/signature/README.md

     signature [KEYS]... <INPUT_FILE> <OUTPUT_FILE>

 DESCRIPTION
-    The application splits the input file on blocks with a selected size and computes the signature of the each block.
-The signatures are saved in output file.
+    The application splits the input file on blocks of selected size and computes the signature of each block simultaneously.
+The signatures are saved to output file.

 KEYS
     -h, --help
-        this message
+        Show this message

     --version
         Print version